Darren Cann (assistant referee): FIFA World Cup

 Across June and July 2010, Cann alongside referee Howard Webb and assistant referee Michael Mullarkey, oversaw 4 matches at the World Cup in South Africa.
 First up, was a group stage match between Spain and Switzerland at the Moses Mabhida Stadium in Durban and followed by another group stage match—this time between Slovakia and Italy at the Ellis Park Stadium in Johannesburg.
 A few days later, the team was assigned to the round of 16 match between Brazil and Chile, also at the Ellis Park Stadium.
 The team would subsequently be appointed to the final between the Netherlands and Spain at Soccer City in Johannesburg.

 Cann, again alongside Webb and Mullarkey, returned for their second World Cup in 2014.
 This time, the team would oversee 2 matches at the tournament held in Brazil.
 To start with, they took charge of Colombia vs Ivory Coast at the Estádio Nacional Mané Garrincha in Brasília and secondly, the team were selected for the round of 16 match between Brazil and Chile at the Estádio Mineirão in Belo Horizonte.

 FIFA Confederations Cup

 In June 2013, Cann, as before, alongside referee Howard Webb and assistant referee Michael Mullarkey, oversaw 2 matches at the Brazil-held Confederations Cup.
 Their first assignment was a group stage match between Brazil and Mexico at the Estádio Castelão in Fortaleza, with Brazil winning 2-0.
 Their second—also at the Estádio Castelão—was a semi-final match between Spain and Italy, which saw Spain advancing to the final against Brazil, after a penalty shoot-out win.

 Personal life

-Cann lives in Norfolk, England and has two children.
+Cann lives in Poringland, Norfolk, and has two children.

-On 10th February 2021, Cann appeared on the BBC game show Pointless.
-He and his partner Dave won the jackpot of £1,500 by identifying a correct, "pointless" answer on the subject of sailing.
+On 10 February 2021, Cann appeared on the BBC gameshow Pointless.
+He won the jackpot of £1,500 by identifying a correct, "pointless" answer on the subject of sailing.